-Entering the 2017 NRL Premiership Cronulla are the defending champions and looking to become the first-ever to win consecutive Grand Finals under the banner, but the only thing certain is that the remaining clubs will go all out to unseat the Sharks, and you can enjoy the action using a standard or HD TV, as well as live internet and mobile streaming options with a Free Trial.
+Entering the 2018 NRL Premiership Melbourne are the defending champions and looking to become the first-ever to win consecutive Grand Finals under the banner, but the only thing certain is that the remaining clubs will go all out to unseat the Storm, and you can enjoy the action using a standard or HD TV, as well as live internet and mobile streaming options with a Free Trial.

 Must See 2018 NRL Premiership TV

 There will be a number of fascinating contests during the 2018 Telstra NRL Premiership season, highlighted of course in the regular season by local derbies, chief among them include the much anticipated Queensland Derby between the Brisbane Broncos and North Queensland Cowboys, as well as the Western Derby which sees the Parramatta Eels battle the Penrith Panthers.
 Also not to be overlooked are the annual Ron Coote Cup clashes between the South Sydney Rabbitohs and Sydney Roosters, regarded one of the most brutal in the NRL, which includes more Grand Final meetings than any other two clubs in league history.